kimwoojin211/BOTW-RecipeBook/README.md

 ## Known Bugs

 * Not all recipes are accessible in the API.
+In other words, some recipes that are valid in the actual game may return an error with this program instead.

 ## License:
-> *&copy; Woo Jin Kim, Dani Renner, Connor Burgess, Andy Lawson, Austin Landis, Jer Miller, 2021*
+> *&copy; Woo Jin Kim, Dani Renner, Connor Burgess, Andy Lawson, Austin Landis, 2021*

 Licensed under [MIT license](https://mit-license.org/)